 Element Description ResourceProvider Holds data about Resource Provider name like FILE or FTP or AQ.
 ConnectionFactory Holds the name of the connection factory.
 Using this value, the AIA installation driver can create JNDI reference to the target URI.

-Table 11-6 (Cont.)
-Elements for Other Resources

-Element Description BaseVersion The version of the application with which the service is interacting.
+BaseVersion The version of the application with which the service is interacting.
 This provides more information about the service in the OER.

+Table 9-6Elements for Other Resources

-XAEnabled The Deployment Plan Generator uses this element to decide whether the DataSource should be configured using XA connection.
+Element Description XAEnabled The Deployment Plan Generator uses this element to decide whether the DataSource should be configured using XA connection.
 Possible values are true and false .
 Based on the whether this tag is true or false, the AIA installation driver selects the appropriate JDBC driver and other configurations.
 ResourceTargetIdenti fier The value of the application product code name.
 The AIA installation driver uses this element during deployment.
 If ResourceTargetIdentifier is used for AQAdapter, then it is the identifier that is used as the element name in the AIAInstallProperties.xml to retrieve database information while running the deployment plan.
-The xpath to retrieve database details is presented in DP as xpath, for example, pips. cprojectCode_fromBOM>.db.
-ResourceName Holds data about the Queue or Topic name.
+The xpath to retrieve database details is presented in DP as xpath, for example, pips. pips.cprojectCode fromBOM&gt;.db.<resourcetargetidentifier>.</resourcetargetidentifier> ResourceName Holds data about the Queue or Topic name.
 The AIA installation driver use this element to create and configure data sources.
 ResourceType Identifies what type of the resource must be configured.
 ResourceFileName Holds data about the SQL file name of the database table creation script or Shall scripts to create the file folders at a specified location.
 The AIA installation driver uses to create and configure these sources.
-AdditionalResourceI nformation Provide the additional Resource information like the supported adapter versions or specifications or any other resource related information.
+AdditionalResourceI nformation Provide the additional Resource information like the supported adap versions or specifications or any other resource related information.
 This provides more information about the service in the OER.
-ResourceLocation Provide the information about the location or relative path of the file.
-This is used to create the source or target folders at appropriate local or remote locations.
+ResourceLocation Provide the information about the location or relative path of the fi This is used to create the source or target folders at appropriate loca remote locations.